Two Visions of National Security at the Harris-Trump Debate

 In turning to the Israel-Hamas war “and the hostages who are still being held, Americans among them,” moderator Linsey Davis asked Harris how she would break through the stalemate in negotiations between Prime Minister Benjamin Netanyahu and Hamas leaders, something that her boss, President Biden, has been unable to do.
 Harris began her response with a reminder of “how we got here”—the killing of 1,200 Israelis on Oct.
 7 by Hamas, “a terrorist organization”—as well as an affirmation of Israel’s right to defend itself.
 She then said that “far too many innocent Palestinians have been killed” including children and mothers.
 The way to achieve a cease-fire deal and release of hostages, according to Harris, is to “work around the clock also understanding that we must chart a course for a two-state solution,” which must include security for the Israeli people, a plan to rebuild Gaza, and an assurance that Palestinians will have “security, self-determination and the dignity they so rightly deserve.”
 She also doubled down on her promise to “give Israel the ability to defend itself, in particular as it relates to Iran and any threat that Iran and its proxies pose to Israel.”

-Trump began his response by claiming that both the war in Gaza and Russia’s full-scale invasion of Ukraine would have never happened if he were president before making the accusation that Harris “hates Israel” and the prediction that if she becomes president “Israel will not exist within two years from now.”
+Trump began his response by claiming that both the war in Gaza and Russia’s full-scale invasion of Ukraine would have never happened if he were president before making the accusation that Harris “hates Israel” and the prediction that, if she becomes president, “Israel will not exist within two years from now.”
 (Harris responded that Trump’s claim that she hates Israel is “absolutely not true.”)
 He then broadened the scope of his accusations, claiming that Harris “hates the Arab population because the whole place is going to get blown up,” and blaming the Biden administration for making Iran a “rich nation” by lifting sanctions and then spreading that money around to “spheres of terror,” including Hamas, Hezbollah, and the Houthis.

 At another point in the debate, the moderator asked Harris whether she bears any responsibility in the way that the U.S. withdrawal from Afghanistan played out.
-Though she didn’t answer the question directly, she said that she agreed with Biden’s decision to pull out of Afghanistan, claiming that it resulted in savings to the American taxpayer and the removal of all active duty U.S. military members from all war zones, and criticized Trump for negotiating a “weak, terrible deal” with the Taliban.
+Though she didn’t answer the question directly, she said that she agreed with Biden’s decision to pull out of Afghanistan, claiming that it resulted in savings to the American taxpayer and the removal of all active-duty U.S. military members from all war zones, and criticized Trump for negotiating a “weak, terrible deal” with the Taliban.
 Trump countered that he “got involved with the Taliban because the Taliban was doing the killing,” before counterattacking Harris and her role in the withdrawal, including leaving “$85 billion worth of brand new beautiful military equipment behind.”

 Trade

-Trump’s immediate response was to clarify that he would not implement a sales tax, and that his plan should strictly be understood as tariffs on other countries.
-Trump explained that these tariffs would represent other countries finally repaying the United States after 75 years, for “all that we’ve done for the world,” perhaps referencing the Marshall Plan that saw the United States spend tens of billions of dollars to restore the economies of Europe in the aftermath of the Second World War or perhaps just more generally referring to the U.S. security umbrella in protecting other countries.
+Trump’s immediate response was to clarify that he would not implement a sales tax and that his plan should strictly be understood as tariffs on other countries.
+Trump explained that these tariffs would represent other countries finally repaying the United States after 75 years, for “all that we’ve done for the world,” perhaps referencing the Marshall Plan that saw the United States spend tens of billions of dollars to restore the economies of Europe in the aftermath of World War II or perhaps just more generally referring to the U.S. security umbrella in protecting other countries.

 The former president went on to claim that the Biden-Harris administration had retained the tariffs against China because they were especially profitable.
 Trump suggested that during his presidency, he “took in billions and billions of dollars, as you know, from China,” and that the Biden-Harris administration “never took the tariff off because it was so much money, they can't.”
 Trump implied that the Biden-Harris administration’s entire plan relied on the revenue from the tariffs, such that removing them would “totally destroy everything that they’ve set out to do.”